11 Home Decor Trends That Defined the ’70s

 Trends come and go, even among the wealthy.
 In the 1970s, luxury trends in the home ranged from serving high-class dishes to keeping hyper-specific trinkets on display.
-We took a look at the 1970s home decor trends that made a statement among the wealthy — some of which remain a luxe item today.
+We took a look at the 1970s home decor trends that were all the rage — some of which remain a luxe item today.
 Can we start a petition to bring back conversation pits?

 1. Sunken Living Rooms